Skip to main content

 North Carolina

 North Carolina is one of the last five states to continue to use pure contributory negligence.
-Under the scheme, an injured party may not recover any damages if the court determines they share any fault in causing their injuries.
+Under the scheme, an injured party may not recover damages if the court determines they share any fault in causing their injuries.

 Applicable Law: Smith v.
 Fiber Controls Corp., 268 S.E.2d 504 (N.C.
 1980); N.C.G.S.A. § 99B-4(3) (Product Liability)